mxagar/mxagar.github.io/_drafts/2025-10-22-mac-os-ubuntu-nvidia-egpu.markdown

 # -- Ubuntu via MacBook
 cd && mkdir -p git_repositories && cd git_repositories
 git clone https://github.com/mxagar/linux_nvidia_egpu.git
-conda env create -f conda.yaml
+conda env create -f conda.yaml.  # Create the 'gpu' environment
 ```

 Then, we can start a remote VS Code instance:

 5. We open VS Code on our MacBook.
-6. Click on *Open Remote Window* (bottom left corner) > *Connect to Host...*.
+6. Click on *Open Remote Window* (bottom left corner) > *Connect to Host*.
 7. We enter the user and host as in `<username>@<hostname-ubuntu>.local`, followed by the password.

 ... *et voilà*: we have already a VS Code instance running on the Ubuntu machine, but interfaced by the MacBook UI!
 Now, we can open any folder, including the folder containing the notebook:

 8. Click on *Explorer menu* (left menu bar) > *Open Folder*.
-9. And, finally, load our repository cloned in `~/git_repositories/linux_nvidia_egpu`.
+9. And, finally, we load our repository cloned in `~/git_repositories/linux_nvidia_egpu`.

-Once we select the `gpu` environment kernel for the [test_gpu.ipynb](https://github.com/mxagar/linux_nvidia_egpu/blob/main/test_gpu.ipynb) notebook, we can start executing its cells.
-Among others, a simple CNN is trained with the MNIST dataset (~45MB) and *the NVIDIA RTX 3060 is almost 2x faster than the MacBook Pro M1* (37 sec. vs. 62 sec.).
-In terms of memory, my MacBook has a *unified memory* of 16GB, vs. the 12GB VRAM of the RTX 3060; it might seem that the NVIDIA chip is worse, but in practice it is not: I can load larger models using its dedicated memory, because the Apple memory is shared between CPU and GPU, which can lead to bottlenecks.
+After selecting the `gpu` environment (kernel) for the [test_gpu.ipynb](https://github.com/mxagar/linux_nvidia_egpu/blob/main/test_gpu.ipynb) notebook, we can start executing its cells.

+Among others, a simple CNN is trained in the notebook using the MNIST dataset (~45MB).
+In my tests, the NVIDIA RTX 3060 completed training in 37 seconds, while the MacBook Pro M1 took about 62 seconds &mdash; nearly twice as fast on the eGPU.

+In terms of memory, my MacBook has a *unified memory* of 16GB, vs. the 12GB VRAM of the RTX 3060.
+At first glance, the Mac's chip seems superior to the NVIDIA's.
+However, in practice, the NVIDIA GPU performs better for large models, because its VRAM is fully dedicated to GPU workloads, whereas the Mac's unified memory is shared between CPU and GPU, which can lead to bottlenecks.

 <p align="center">
 <img src="/assets/linux_nvidia_egpu/mac_ubuntu_egpu_vscode.png" alt="VS Code Remote Window" width="1000"/>